Compares hardships in life to living in a Desert.

 Sulking and idly kicking stones

-Carrying my heavy pack off the beaten track.
+I carry my heavy pack off the beaten track.

 Does God hear my groans?
-Well yes, He does.
+Well, yes, He does.

 “Have you cooled your heels in a desert stream?”